 It is a requirement of the projects Conditions of Approval that monitoring is conducted within 12 months of the upgrade fully opening to traffic.
 It takes a few months to analyse the data, update the model and seek endorsement from the various regulatory agencies before we publish the report to the community.
-The report will be made available to the community and will be placed on the project website for viewing.
+When complete, the report will be made available to the community and will be placed on the Roads and Maritime project website.